Onionator/galactic-age-calculator/README.md

 ## Setup/Installation Requirements

-* Clone this repo to your desktop
+* Clone this repo from https://github.com/Onionator/galactic-age-calculator.git to your desktop
 * Change directories in terminal to this project's folder
 * Type npm install
 * Type npm run start